How to Help a DMT Addict

 Suspecting that someone you love has an issue with drug use can be a scary thought.
 Even worse, learning that your suspicions are true can be shocking, overwhelming, and anxiety-provoking as you question what actions you should pursue and which behaviors to avoid.

-You may not be able to control the behavior of others, but utilizing the best approaches will put you in a better position to elicit real and lasting change for your loved one.
+You may not be able to control the behavior of others, but utilizing the best approaches will put you in a better position to help bring about real and lasting change for your loved one.

-When approaching someone that is addicted to a substance like DMT, it may be helpful to focus on behaviors to avoid at the onset.
+When approaching someone who is addicted to a substance like DMT, it may be helpful to focus on behaviors to avoid at the onset.
 Some statements or positions that you take early on can set a negative tone for the remainder of the relationship.
-Try to limit or avoid 5,6:
+Try to limit or avoid:5,6

 - Ignoring the problem.